 If you have time, jump on Hwy.
 160 to Del Norte for glorious fishing and hiking.
 Three Barrel Brewing Co. a producer of craft beer from local hops, malts and honey, is the perfect end-of-the-day stop.

 From nearly anywhere in the San Luis Valley, you can admire a beautiful sunset by gazing eastward to the Sangre de Cristo range.
 On clear evenings, the western faces of these dramatic mountains turn various shades of crimson as the sun slides below the horizon.

-Ringed by Rio Grande National Forest, South Fork hosts outdoorsy folk with 250 miles of snowmobiling and Nordic trails, 17 miles of Gold Medal fishing, hunting and skiing at Wolf Creek Ski Area, which added a high-speed quad chair last season.
+Ringed by Rio Grande National Forest, South Fork hosts outdoorsy folk with 250 miles of snowmobiling and Nordic trails, 17 miles of Gold Medal fishing, hunting and skiing at Wolf Creek Ski Area, which recently added a high-speed quad chair.

 The Silver Thread Scenic Byway starts in South Fork and winds through Creede.
 At the headwaters of the San Juan and Rio Grande rivers, the area has great fishing and rafting.
 It’s also home to history museums and the renowned and historic Creede Repertory Theatre, where a professional company presents contemporary and classic shows May through September.

 Those who love rock climbing, biking, hiking and hunting may want to spend a day in Saguache, an hour north of Alamosa.
 The intimate community is surrounded by the Sangre de Cristos to to the east and the San Juans to the west.

 South of Alamosa and Del Norte, you’ll find Conejos, a town that reflects the culture of Old Mexico and boasts fantastic fly-fishing opportunities.